-News from Gustin House Vol. 13, no. 1, May 2017
+News from Gustin House Vol. 13, no. 2, November 2017

 and Gustin/Trounce Heritage Committee Inc.

 This series of concerts unique in our city brings listeners some of the finest treasures of the classical repertoire.
 While large-scale works such as symphonies and operas are great artistic monuments, many composers wrote the majority of their music for smaller performing forces to be heard in more intimate settings.
 This is music that expresses a composer’s deepest thoughts, most intense personal concerns.
 Lyell Gustin Recitals present for you this glorious solo and ensemble repertoire, performed by gifted artists passionate about their art.
 Be part of the 2018 Recitals . . . bring a friend, give the gift of music!

 Canada’s 150th ~ the Festive Year Past

 On May 28, piano music and an evocative art display at Gustin House welcomed the springtime in an afternoon program by pianist Alison Kilgannon and artist/curator Levi Nicholat.
 Dr. Kilgannon, presently of Red Deer, AB, performed music inspired by nature, from the Pastoral Sonata of Beethoven, to works by Debussy and Bartok.
 Mr. Nicholat traced the history of prairie landscape art and showed paintings by prominent artists of Saskatchewan, several of whom honoured us by their attendance.
 Many thanks to The Gallery/Art Placement for kindly loaning and installing art for the event.